tve/mqboard/board/README.md

 reachable and the problem can be fixed.

 There are a couple of issues with safemode:
+- Changing CWD is really painful and leads to easy mistakes when inspecting the filesystem interactively.
+One has to use absolute paths when updating the failed app, for example.
+  Unfortunately it's the only way to load `main.py` from `/safemode`.
-- having two copies of stuff causes its own set of mistakes, it's easy to forget to eventually update the safemode versions after a bug fix or a password change
+- Having two copies of stuff causes its own set of mistakes, it's easy to forget to eventually update the safemode versions after a bug fix or a password change
-- there's only one version of `main.py`, but hopefully it doesn't get changed often
+- There's only one version of `main.py`, but hopefully it doesn't get changed often
-- the current `sys.path` in safe mode includes the root directory, perhaps it should chdir to `/safemode`
+- The current `sys.path` in safe mode includes the root directory, perhaps it should chdir to `/safemode`
-- if a bug causes a hard reset (for example something causing a brief short circuit) then safe mode will not be triggered
+- If a bug causes a hard reset (for example something causing a brief short circuit) then safe mode will not be triggered
-- the safemode is completely decoupled from and oblivious to any OTA updates of the MicroPython firmware, so new firmware ends up using the same files, which means that at least the files for safemode need to be compatible with both firmware versions; also, the "automatic rollback" feature of the firmware update is decoupled from safemode (there clearly is room for improvement here...)
+- The safemode is completely decoupled from and oblivious to any OTA updates of the MicroPython firmware, so new firmware ends up using the same files, which means that at least the files for safemode need to be compatible with both firmware versions; also, the "automatic rollback" feature of the firmware update is decoupled from safemode (there clearly is room for improvement here...)